-Now.
-Those of you who are familiar with me and my work know that I am a terrible, terrible romantic in basically every sense of the word, and tend to weave that in very tightly with my novels.
+Now, those of you who are familiar with me and my work know that I am a terrible, terrible romantic in basically every sense of the word, and tend to weave that in very tightly with my novels.
 I even won a gag title in a character contest some young writers were having, "Most Romantically Inclined."
 I already wrote a post about how to write romance.
 Now I'm going to tell you about some of my favorite romances, most of which you are probably familiar with.

-I love Ron and Hermione (also known as Romione or Heron) firstly because of how much they fight.
-Some of the best couples in fiction fight all the time, and it's just perfect, because through all their differences, they're able to really communicate.
+I love Ron and Hermione (also known as Romione) firstly because of how much they fight.
+Some of the best couples in fiction fight all the time, and through all their differences, they're able to really communicate.
 Ron and Hermione balance each other out, as different as they are.

 But in all honesty, Katniss and Peeta make a great couple.

 Additionally, like with Ron and Hermione, Peeta and Katniss are in many ways very different and therefore balance each other out.
 They don't bicker so much because that's not in Peeta's nature, but they are very different people.

 Rory is a nurse, and he's generally very sweet.
 He's also the most loyal boyfriend (and eventually, husband) in all of history.
 Also, he's legit.
 He punched Hitler and then put him in a closet.
 He will do anything to protect Amy.
 Over and over again, in his time as the Doctor's companion, he proves how deeply he loves Amy, and that is a beautiful thing.

 There's childhood friendship, forbidden romance, and a tragic ending, and Padme is just phenomenal.
 Her legacy lives in the original trilogy through her children, who, like her, continue to believe in Anakin's ability to become good again.
 Which he does!
 Yay!